fessionalpro/wings-doc/src/8-radiant/8b-prop-tinytask.md

 `Integer`=`0`, Fixed frequency interval (seconds), lower priority than timingIdle, equal to fixedRate, start to start, 0 means disable, not use Default config.

+### wings.tiny.task.define[default].timing-tune

+`Integer`=`0`, execute the task before(negative) or after tune seconds, not use Default config. like Scheduled.initialDelay, but

+* rate - first time on this jvm
+* idle - first time on this jvm
+* cron - each time

 ### wings.tiny.task.define[default].timing-miss